MicrosoftDocs/appcenter-docs/docs/gdpr/test-export.md

 # Export Test Data
 ## Overview
-This document covers the scenario where an App Center Test customer has a client whose test report data resides on the same account.
+This document covers the scenario where an App Center Test customer has a client whose data is on the same account.
 If this client requests their data be exported, App Center Test has APIs to satisfy this request.
 All the APIs detailed are public and documented in [App Center Swagger](https://openapi.appcenter.ms/#/test).
 For more information about App Center GDPR visit [GDPR: Managing Your Data](https://docs.microsoft.com/appcenter/gdpr/your-data).

 ## Export Test Data for a client
 When a client requires exporting their test reports, you may service this request using the follow process: